BILL ANALYSIS

 Parents Over Platforms Act

-HR6333 (Parents Over Platforms Act) carries an AI-assessed market impact score of 6/10 with a bearish outlook for investors.
-This legislation directly affects Meta Platforms ($META), Alphabet ($GOOGL), $SNAP and $PINS and 3 other tickers.
+HR6333 (Parents Over Platforms Act) has been assessed with a bearish outlook for investors.
+This legislation directly affects Meta Platforms ($META), $PINS and $SNAP.
 The primary sectors impacted are Technology and Consumer.
 View the full bill text on Congress.gov.

 bearish